wp-plugins/mail-queues/readme.txt

 = 1.0.6 =
 Queues are prioritized in order of last used and then lowest number of errors.
 This should spread email more evenely over multiple queues in low send frequency sites.

+= 1.0.7 =
+Fixed warning from wpdb->prepare in WP 3.5, removed superfluous cal

 == Upgrade Notice ==